DFRobot/DFRobot_ICG20660L/python/raspberrypi/README.md

   @n     eGYRO_DLPF_176_1KHZ:   When the signal is equal to or greater than 176Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eGYRO_DLPF_92_1KHZ:    When the signal is equal to or greater than 92Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 1KHz.
   @n     eGYRO_DLPF_3281_8KHZ:  When the signal is equal to or greater than 3281Hz, there will be obvious attenuation, 3-db attenuation, and the internal sampling rate is 8KHz.
-  @n When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO, the internal sampling rate of the gyroscope and accelerometer must be the same.
+  @n Note: When the gyroscope and accelerometer are both enabled, if the sensor data is read through the FIFO, the internal sampling rate of the gyroscope and accelerometer must be the same.
 '''
 def config_gyro(self, scale, bd):